 75% unreserved capacity

 What happened to that 90 GB?
 Is it gone?
 Is a part of this capacity reserved on each host in the cluster and unavailable for virtual machines to use?
-No luckily the 90GBs are not gone, HA just reduced the available capacity so that during a placement operation (deployment or power-on of an existing VM) vCenter knows if one of the cluster can meet the hard SLA of a reservation.
+No luckily the 90GBs are not gone, HA just reduced the available capacity so that during a placement operation (deployment or power-on of an existing VM) vCenter knows if one of the clusters can meet the hard SLA of a reservation.
 To illustrate this behavior I took a screenshot of ESXtop output of a host:

-In this capture you can see that the host is serving 5 virtual machines (W2K8-00 to W2K8-04).
+In this capture, you can see that the host is serving 5 virtual machines (W2K8-00 to W2K8-04).
 Each virtual machine is configured with 16GB (Memsz) and the resource manager has assigned a size target of memory above the 16GB (SZTGT).
-This size target is the amount of resources the resource manager has allocated.
+This size target is the number of resources the resource manager has allocated.
 The reason why it’s higher than the memsize is because of the overhead memory reservation.
 The memory needed by the VMkernel to run the virtual machine.
-As you can see these 5 virtual machine use up 82GB, which is more than the 67.5 GB is supposed to have if 25% was reserved as failover capacity on each host.
+As you can see these 5 virtual machines use up 82GB, which is more than the 67.5 GB is supposed to have if 25% was reserved as failover capacity on each host.

 Failover process and the role of host admission control

 This is the key to understand why HA “ignores” reserved failover capacity during a failover process.
 As HA consists of FDM agents running on each host, it is the master FDM agent who reviews the protected list and initiates a power-on operation of a virtual machine that is listed as protected but is not running.
-The FDM agent ensures that the virtual machines are powered-on.
+The FDM agent ensures that the virtual machines are powered on.
 As you can see this all happens on a host-level basis, vCenter is not included in this party.
-Therefor the virtual machine start-up operation is reviewed by the host admission control.
+Therefore the virtual machine start-up operation is reviewed by the host admission control.
 If the virtual machine is configured with a soft SLA, host admission control only checks if it can satisfy the VM overhead reservation.
 If the VM is protected by a VM reservation, host admission control checks if it can satisfy both the VM reservation as well as the VM overhead reservation.
 If it cannot if will fail the startup and FDM has to find another host that can run this virtual machine.
 If all host fail to power-on the virtual machine, HA will request DRS to “defragment” the cluster by moving virtual machines around to make room on a host and free up some unreserved capacity.